minyandafna/minyandafna.github.io/_includes/holidays5780.md

 On the second night of Rosh Hashanah, services will be followed by a festive potluck dinner.
 Everyone is welcome for services and dinner on both nights!

+The donations we receive around the High Holidays help support Minyan Dafna throughout the year.
+If you are able, a donation of any size is greatly appreciated.
+<a href="https://donorbox.org/minyan-dafna" target="_blank" class="btn btn-primary">Donate Now</a>

 **RSVP**

 If you are interested in joining for dinner on either night, kindly sign up for